MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-export-import-folders.md

 ### Import the folders

-1. Go to [make.powerapps.com](https://make.preview.powerapps.com/) and **ensure you are in the environment where you want to import the folders**.
+1. Sign in to [make.powerapps.com](https://make.preview.powerapps.com/) and **ensure you are in the environment where you want to import the folders**.
 Look at the top right corner of the screen under **Environment**.

 1. [Import the solution](/power-apps/maker/data-platform/import-update-export-solutions) selecting the .zip file you downloaded.